Pallet Town hasn’t changed in four months. Or at least, not that Red can tell just by biking through it.

 Red immediately reinforces his shield, then blinks at her, and smiles.
 “You know, I’ve been living in a building full of psychics for a month now, and I’ve nearly forgotten how effective simple deduction can be.”

 Her eyes glint merrily.
-“Well, I’m happy to remind you how effective simple observations can be.
-Plus you always did enjoy lying down.
+“Well, I’m happy to remind you.
+Plus, you always did enjoy lying down.
 Despite the stereotype, you were my only client young enough to actually do it.”

 Red grins, and decides to follow her suggestion.
 He lets his shoes dangle over the side of the couch and uses the pillows to give his head something to rest against.